 The consistency criterion for the continuous domain is illustrated in Figure 2.
 The physical clocks of all three sites are slightly out of synchronization, the dashed lines identify the points in time with the same reading of the physical clock at each site.
 The small filled circles indicate the time when an action is executed.
-In the example the following ordering of operations applies: O1<O2, O1<O2 and $O2\approxO3$ as well as O1<<O3 and O2<<O3 (if the site number is used as tiebreaker).
-Figure 2 shows a somewhat unrealistic situation where all operations are always known at all sites at the time denoted by their timestamp.
-This situation, however, is important, since the meaning of the consistency criterion is that at some time after the last site has received all operations (identified as x in the example) the medium will look as if the operations had been executed as depicted in Figure 2.
+In the example the following ordering of operations applies: O1<O2, O1<O3 and $O2\approxO3$ as well as O1<<O2, O1<<O3 and $O2\approxO3$ (if the site number is used as the tiebreaker).

-Figure 2: A consistent continuous distributed interactive medium
+Figure 2: A consistent replicated continuous interactive medium